sacketty/abriva/README.md

 ```
 HTTP/1.1 401 Unauthorized
-WWW-Authenticate: Hawk
+WWW-Authenticate: Abriva
 ```

-The client has previously obtained a set of **Hawk** credentials for accessing resources on the "http://example.com/" server.
-The **Hawk** credentials issued to the client include the following attributes:
+The client has previously obtained a set of **Abriva** credentials for accessing resources on the "http://example.com/" server.
+The **Abriva** credentials issued to the client include the following attributes:

 * Key identifier: dh37fgj492je
 * Key: werxhqb98rpaxn39848xrunpaw3489ruxnpa98w4rxn